aristanetworks/atd-public/topologies/dual-datacenter/labguides/source/day2_operations.rst

 ---------------

 Our tried and true “add a VLAN” task is back in full force for this lab, but with a twist.
-We’re going to set up the usual suspects - a hosts file and a playbook, but this time we’re going to use group variables as well.
-Group variables are similar to the variables defined within your playbook in Lab #4 and Lab #5, but can be consumed by a group of hosts and not just the target of the play.
+We're going to set up the usual suspects - a hosts file and a playbook, but this time we will also use group variables.
+Group variables are similar to the variables defined within your playbook in Lab #4 and #5 but can be consumed by a group of hosts, not just the play’s target.

-This is particularly useful for things like adding a VLAN where you typically want to add the VLAN to multiple devices at a same time.
+This is particularly useful for things like adding a VLAN where you typically want to add the VLAN to multiple devices at the same time.

 Write it
 ~~~~~~~~